 Ann, from Bradford, had her initial interest sparked in the mid-90s when she responded to a newspaper ad and was chosen from more than 250 applicants to walk the first leg of an all-women’s relay to the North Pole.

 However, two decades on and having met a new partner and had a fourth child, her thirst for Polar adventure remains undiminished.
 In 2009, she was head of ice operations for the Catlin Arctic Survey, which studied the rapidly disappearing frozen Arctic Ocean.
 She returned to the ice for the second and third Catlin Arctic surveys in 2010 and 2011.

 The explorer is looking forward to telling her Edinburgh audience how maintaining a positive attitude had helped her conquer her fears.

 Ann said: “I'm honoured to be asked to share my stories with Edinburgh Napier University.
 I believe it is within us all to achieve great things.
 We have to be brave enough to grasp opportunities that come our way and not let fear of failure stop us experiencing new challenges.

 “Nothing worthwhile is achieved without hard work, and a great team is what emerges when we all help each other as well as ourselves.
 That's when the magic happens.”

-Ann will be at the Lindsay Stewart Lecture Theatre at the Craiglockhart Campus in Glenlockhart Road from 6.30-7.45pm on Wednesday May 17.
+Ann will be at the Lindsay Stewart Lecture Theatre at the Craiglockhart Campus on Colinton Road from 6.30-7.45pm on Wednesday May 17.
 Doors open at 5.45pm, and the lecture will be followed by a Q and A and a reception in the main foyer.
 Tickets can be ordered here